keithrbennett/wifiwand/README.md

 output at the time of this writing:

 ```
-➜  mac-wifi git:(master)   ./mac-wifi h
+➜  mac-wifi git:(master) ✗   ./mac-wifi h

 Available commands are:

 co[nnect] network-name  - turns wifi on, connects to network-name
 cy[cle]                 - turns wifi off, then on
 d[isconnect]            - disconnects from current network, does not turn off wifi
 h[elp]                  - prints this help
 i[nfo]                  - prints wifi-related information
 lsp[referred]           - lists preferred (not necessarily available) networks
 lsa[vailable]           - lists available networks
 on                      - turns wifi on
 of[f]                   - turns wifi off
+p[assword] network-name - shows password for preferred network-name
 q[uit]                  - exits this program (interactive shell mode only)
 r[m] network-name       - removes network-name from the preferred networks list
 s[hell]                 - opens an interactive pry shell (command line only)
 x[it]                   - exits this program (interactive shell mode only)
 ```

 Internally, it uses several Mac command line utilities.
 This is not ideal,